 An Open Letter To Sir James MacMillan, CBE

 MacMillan is an Ayrshire born composer.
-There are times I don’t believe he exists so extreme and hair-brained are his pronouncements on Scotland’s culture.
-I think he’s simply invented by adversaries of social progress who want to ridicule ‘upstart’ Scots, but the evidence is overwhelming that he really does exist.
+There are times I don’t believe he exists so extreme and hair-brained are his published pronouncements on Scotland’s culture.
+Alas, the evidence is overwhelming – he really does exist.
 I have some of his music on CDs.

-MacMillan’s regular little fulminations are risible, but this time around, in an article penned for the Spectator, he chooses to let the creative community in Scotland know they are duffers, second-rate, losers.
+MacMillan’s regular leaden fulminations are risible; there is an acrid whiff of kow-towing to the elite.
+For example, in an article penned for the Spectator – that Scotland loving rag – he chooses to let the creative community in Scotland know they are duffers, second-rate, losers.
 It’s an extraordinary outburst.
-Writer Alan Bissett gets it in the neck most of all.

 MacMillan must shiver given the affectionate title of Scotland’s national composer, but delight in the category of ‘leading Catholic composer’, bestowed upon him by the Catholic church.
 Therein lies his strength and his catastrophic weakness.
-He is at home with ritual, unquestioning loyalty.
+He is at home with ritual, unquestioning loyalty, supplication.
 He exemplifies Scotland’s cultural cringe.

-MacMillan’s rush to be painted among the saints on the apse contrasts poorly with English national composer Ralph Vaughan Williams who refused a knighthood a recorded three times.
+MacMillan’s rush to be painted among the saints on the apse contrasts poorly with English national composer Ralph Vaughan Williams.
+Vaughan Williams refused a knighthood a record three times.
 “I want people to know I’m approachable.
 They can knock on my door and commission work anytime.”

-The Scottish government chooses to exercise diplomatic decorum over his bar room bollocks.
+Luckily for him, the Scottish government chooses to exercise diplomatic decorum over his barroom bollocks.
 Fools who think democracy the preserve of the privileged and the wealthy repeat his fabrications with glee.
-It’s instructive MacMillan cannot perceive the deep contempt for democracy revealed by his supporters, or that he carries on their odious practices.

 MacMillan is outraged that the people of Scotland, many English, do not conform to his idea of a strict two-party democracy, Labour and Tory, these days perceived as one party, the Business Party.
 He is furious we voted for a third party, one dedicated to the interests of Scotland.
 This he condemns as a one-party state, one in which there is a voting system that guarantees those with the fewest popular votes will still gain a seat in parliament, and the presiding party is likely to be a minority government.